rfwlab/rfw/docs/articles/essentials/creating-application.md

 # Creating an Application

-This guide walks through the structure of a basic rfw application and explains how Go components, RTML templates, and the router come together to mount an interface in the browser.
+This guide explains the structure of an **rfw** project and how Go components, RTML templates, and the router combine to render your application in the browser.

+---

 ## Project Layout

-An rfw project pairs each Go component with an `.rtml` template and ships with a host folder for server components.
-The `rfw init` command scaffolds this layout for you:
+Running `rfw init` scaffolds a project like this:

 ```
 hello-rfw/
 ├── main.go
 ├── components/
-│   └── app_component.go
+│   ├── app_component.go
 │   └── templates/
 │       └── app_component.rtml
 ├── host/